 By Mark Pender

-NEW YORK (MNI) – MNI’s U.S. retail trade indicator accelerated by
+NEW YORK (MNI) – MNI’s U.S. retail trade index rose for the third

-according to the results of MNI’s weekly survey released Monday.
+to the results of Market News International’s weekly survey.

-Editor’s Note: MNI compiles its retail trade indicator based on a
+Editor’s Note: MNI compiles its retail trade index based on a

 weekly sample of company news and data.